-- .HELLMA Tells the program to use the Hellman-Feynman approximation when calculating the molecular gradients and Hessians [273, 274, 275]-that is, all contributions to the molecular gradient and Hessians from differentiation of the orbitals are ignored.
-Requires large basis sets in order to give reliable results, but does not require any differentiated two-electron integrals. - .INPTES Checks the input in the \\PROPERTIES input section and then stops. - .LINEAR Invokes the linear coupling model for estimation of Franck-Condon factors [276].
+- .HELLMA Tells the program to use the Hellman-Feynman approximation when calculating the molecular gradients and Hessians [315, 316, 317]-that is, all contributions to the molecular gradient and Hessians from differentiation of the orbitals are ignored.
+Requires large basis sets in order to give reliable results, but does not require any differentiated two-electron integrals. - .INPTES Checks the input in the PROPERTIES input section and then stops. - .LINEAR Invokes the linear coupling model for estimation of Franck-Condon factors [318].
 In this model, the gradient of an excited state is combined with the ground-state vibrational frequencies and normal modes to provide vibronic coupling constants.
-Requires that the DALTON.HES for the ground electronic state is available, and that the keyword .VIBANA also is activated. - .MAGNET Invokes the calculation of the molecular magnetizability (commonly known as magnetic susceptibility) as described in Ref.
-[69] and the rotational g tensor (see keyword .MOLGFA).
+Requires that the DALTON.HES for the ground electronic state is available, and that the keyword .VIBANA also is activated. - .LOCALI Invokes the generation of localized molecular orbitals, which are then used in the analysis of second order properties / linear response functions in terms of localized occupied and virtual molecular orbitals.
+Currently only Mulliken localized occupied orbitals or Foster-Boys [312] localized occupied and virtual orbitals can be generated.
+Naturally, the generation of localized molecular orbitals requires that the use of point group symmetry is turned off.

+.MAGNET Invokes the calculation of the molecular magnetizability (commonly known as magnetic susceptibility) as described in Ref.
+[84] and the rotational g tensor (see keyword .MOLGFA).
 By default this is done using London orbitals in order to ensure fast basis set convergence as shown in Ref.
-[69].
+[84].
 The use of London orbitals can be disabled by the keyword .NOLOND.

 Furthermore, the natural connection (Ref.
-[77, 106]) is the default in order to ensure numerically stable results.
+[92, 122]) is the default in order to ensure numerically stable results.
 The natural connection can be turned off by the keyword .NODIFC, in which case the symmetric connection will be used.